Who We ARE

 Meanwhile, we also host Transparency International’s global mining program.
 This program has brought together 23 TI offices around the world to shine a spotlight on how mining permits are awarded.
 By asking: ‘who has the right to mine, and under what conditions?’ we are working with our peers in some of the world’s most resource-rich countries to prevent corruption before ground is even broken.

 Governance & Management

-We are a registered charity with the Australian Charities and Not-for-profits Commission, and an Affiliate Member of the Australian Council for International Development.
+We are a registered charity with the Australian Charities and Not-for-profits Commission, a member of Philanthropy Australia, and an Affiliate Member of the Australian Council for International Development.